getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/configuration_options.md

 ## Breadcrumbs

 `Breadcrumbs` are a trail of events which led to the issue.
 Breadcrumbs are very helpful in reproducing issues.
 Since breadcrumbs are the events that led to the error, you can follow the trail of events to reproduce the issue.
-Breadcrumbs are easy to implemnent and for more information, check out our doc on [breadcrumbs](https://docs.sentry.io/enriching-error-data/breadcrumbs/?platform=python).
+For more information, see [Breadcrumbs](https://docs.sentry.io/enriching-error-data/breadcrumbs/?platform=python).

+In this part, we'll add breadcrumbs to our app.

 1. Import breadCrumbs to the app.